circleci/circleci-docs/jekyll/_cci2/reusing-config.md

 ## Authoring Reusable Executors

 Executors define the environment in which the steps of a job will be run.
-When declaring a `job` in CircleCI configuration, you define the type of execution environment (`docker`, `machine`, `macos`. etc.) to run in, as well as any other parameters of that environment, including: environment variables to populate, which shell to use, what size `resource_class` to use, etc.
+When declaring a `job` in CircleCI configuration, you define the type of execution environment (`docker`, `machine`, `macos`. etc.) to run in, as well as any other parameters for that environment, including: environment variables to populate, which shell to use, what size `resource_class` to use, etc.

-Executor declarations in a config outside of `jobs` can be used by all jobs in the scope of that declaration, allowing you to reuse a single executor definition across multiple jobs.
+Executor declarations outside of `jobs` can be used by all jobs in the scope of that declaration, allowing you to reuse a single executor definition across multiple jobs.

 An executor definition includes one or more of the following keys: